craigdatatech/craigdatatech/README.md

 - 2+ years experience providing analysis of business KPIs such as client retention, churn rates and pricing at insurance company.
 - Led project to examine churn rates for 40,000 active client base, uncovering 10% reduction in retention.
 - Provided monthly reports and dashboards using Tableau to demonstrate KPI fluctuations; interacting with stakeholders to establish metrics for analysis.
-- Saved business 15% on premium by identifying at risk clients, via creation of weekly Pivot Tables and Charts in Excel to monitor and report at risk policies.
+- Saved business 15% on premium by identifying at risk clients, via creation of weekly Pivot Tables and Charts in Excel to monitor and report changes in at risk policies.

 ![SQL](https://img.shields.io/badge/MySQL-005C84?style=for-the-badge&logo=mysql&logoColor=white)
 ![SQLITE](https://img.shields.io/badge/Sqlite-003B57?style=for-the-badge&logo=sqlite&logoColor=white)